 Jordan Was The Best

 No one could split a defense to score the game-winning shot like Jordan could.
 His dribbling, jumping, footwork and lethal scoring ability made him a nightmare to defend against.
 His lightning-fast first step often left opponents in the dust while he created space to score.
-To this day, he holds the scoring records for most points scored on average during a season (30.12 a game) as well as having the highest career playoff scoring average (at 33.45 points a game).
-Offensively, he was just unstoppable.
+It took until 2019 for someone (Lebron) to pass Jordan on the NBA’s all-time scoring records for most points scored on average during a season (30.12 a game).
+Offensively, Jordan was just unstoppable.

 Jordan is very likely to have been the most clutch player that ever played the game.
 This means that he was able to raise his game when the pressure was the highest.
 His game winner, during his last Chicago Bulls game to secure the championship and his second three-peat with the team, stands out.
 Jordan won the NBA finals MVP award six times, twice as much as any other player.
 He was also a king at scoring the game-winning shot in the final seconds of play.
-On the other hand LeBron still struggles to shed his label as a ‘choker,’ for having fallen direly short in big moments.
+On the other hand, even if he has outgrown it, LeBron still struggles to shed his label as a ‘choker,’ for having fallen direly short in big moments.
 Jordan is better because he always delivered the good when it really mattered.

 Jordan is probably the biggest brand ambassador basketball and the NBA ever had.
 He was a mythical player, who moved and scored in ways that set him apart.
 His fadeaway jump shot.
 His up-and-under finish.
-His ability to make defenses look silly by slipping right past them.
+His ability to make it look easy to slip by the other team’s defense.
 Jordan’s unique technique allowed him to jump in the air and ‘hang’ there that many fractions of a second longer than others.
 He could pull off dazzling moves that excited fans everywhere and brought many new ones to the sport.
 It was his almost alien talent that set him apart, landing him a role in the 1996 Looney Tunes movie Space Jam and making him a global household name.